ucsb-cs32-s18/ucsb-cs32-s18.github.io/_lab/lab00.md

     a as the input file.

-After constructing the dependencies, the make program then looks to see which files already exist (or not), and what the time stamps are, and executes the necessary commands in the order needed.
+After constructing the dependencies, the make program then looks to see which files already exist (or not), and what the timestamps are, and executes the necessary commands in the order needed.

 That is why the result, when we make a change to helloWorld.cpp is that